Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Sustain Damage (*n*)<a name="SustainDamage_unitAbility"></a>
 <div>

 A unit with this ability may be assigned more than one hit during Space Battles and Invasion Combats.
 It may be assigned a total of *n* hits without being destroyed, and is destroyed if one more *hit* is assigned to it.
-For each *hit* sustained this way, a unit loses a [combat dice](#user-content-CombatDice) and rolls one less die when bombarding (up to a minimum of one die) until it is repaired, which usually happens during the [Status Phase](#user-content-StatusPhase).
+For each *hit* sustained this way, a unit loses a [combat dice](#user-content-CombatDice) (up to a minimum of one die) and rolls one less die when bombarding (up to a minimum of one die) until it is repaired, which usually happens during the [Status Phase](#user-content-StatusPhase).
+Dice losses due to this ability are applied *after* other game effects granting/removing dice.
 **Hit Counters** (see next picture) can be used to represent the damages sustained.

 ![HitCounter](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/Images/HitCounterDupForServer2.jpg)